 If you keep your onions completely dry, separated, and hanging, they will last you for months.
 Take a washed or new pair of pantyhose and stack your onions vertically, then store in a cool dark place.
 Additionally, if you tie a knot in the hose between each whole onion, they will touch each other even less, lasting a bit longer.

 This tip is so right on time for me.
 Just this past weekend, I was going to buy yellow onions.
 I only needed a couple.
 The loose onions were very large, so I didn't get any of them.
 Smaller onions were available in a five pound bag, but I was afraid they would go bad before I could use them all.
-I left the store without any onions.

 I'll go back and get the five pound bag and store them as you have suggested.
 Now, to find a pair of nylons.
 I wouldn't dare keep onions in my pink fishnets.
 They were a gift from Gypsy Rose Lee, and she would never forgive me.